maybeQi/Voxel-Contrastive/README.md

 # CVCL
 This repository will hold the PyTorch implementation of the  paper [3D medical image segmentation based on prototype-guided voxel contrast learning]().
-This is an extended implementation for the LA benchmark.
+This is an extended implementation for the LA and BraTS benchmark.

 ## Introduction
 ![image](https://github.com/maybeQi/Voxel-Contrastive/blob/master/image/%E5%9B%BE%E7%89%871.png)